 Creams and gels are a common method of hormone therapy because they both simple to use and discreet.

 Creams and gels also require application one to two times daily.
-If you skip a dose because you run out or forget, you can impact the effectiveness of the treatment.
+If you skip a dose because you run out or forget, you can hinder the effectiveness of the treatment.
 It can also be difficult measure each dose and ensure that the exact amount is absorbed into the skin further impacting consistent and effective relief.

 Pills are also a common method of hormone therapy.
 Pills allow for precise dosing and travel easily.
 However, much like creams and gels, they can be inconvenient.